-COURS BTL Upon s CO1 CO1 Apply the fundamentals of C Programming for Problem solving.
-CO2 CO2 Identify the appropriate Decision statement and Loops for a given Problem.
-CO3 CO3 Make use of Arrays and Strings to solve the problems in C. CO4 CO4 design and implement programs to analyze the different pointer applications CO5 Develop solutions for problems using Files and Functions.
+COUR BTL Upon s Upon successful completion of the course, the student will be able to: CO1 CO1 Apply the fundamentals of C Programming for Problem solving.
+CO2 Identify the appropriate Decision statement and Loops for a given Problem.
+K2 CO3 Make use of Arrays and Strings to solve the problems in C. К3 CO4 CO4 design and implement programs to analyze the different pointer applications CO5 Develop solutions for problems using Files and Functions.
 K3